-&lt;sup>397 See D.C.
+&lt;sup>477 See D.C.
 Official Code § 8-631.02(2).

-&lt;sup>398 If the Mayor proposed regulations, the Council would have 45 days to review the rules (excluding Saturdays, Sundays, legal holidays, and periods of Council recess), and if the Council did not act within this period, the rules would be deemed approved.
+&lt;sup>478 If the Mayor proposed regulations, the Council would have 45 days to review the rules (excluding Saturdays, Sundays, legal holidays, and periods of Council recess), and if the Council did not act within this period, the rules would be deemed approved.

-183. Condominium and cooperative trash collection
+186. Condominium and cooperative trash collection

 District of Columbia Code: D.C.
 Official Code § 47-872 (condominiums) and § 47-873

 (cooperatives)

+Sunset Date: None

+Year Enacted: 1990

-(Dollars in thousands) FY 2012 FY 2013 FY 2014 FY 2015 Revenue Loss \$5,177 \$5,281 \$5,386 \$5,494
+(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Revenue Loss \$5,327 \$5,460 \$5,597 \$5,737

 DESCRIPTION: Owners of condominium units and cooperative dwelling units may qualify for a trash collection credit against their real property tax liability if they pay for garbage collection instead of receiving city garbage service.
-The credit, which is \$98 for 2011, is adjusted annually for inflation.
+The credit, which is \$105 for tax year 2014, is adjusted annually for inflation.

-In order to qualify for the credit, the property must be occupied by the owner and used for non-transient residential purposes.
+In order to qualify for the credit, the property must be occupied by the owner and used for nontransient residential purposes.
 In addition, the property must be located in a condominium or cooperative housing building with more than four dwelling units.